Skip to content

 Pattern

-Then search the occurrence of looking up a method from a nested structure. ast-grep uses pattern to find similar code.
-Think it as the pattern in our old-friend grep but it matches AST node instead of text.
-We can write pattern as if write ordinary code.
-It will match all code that has the same syntactical structure.
+Let's search for instances of calling a method on a nested property. ast-grep uses patterns to find similar code.
+Think of patterns like those in our old friend grep, but instead of text, they match AST nodes.
+We can write patterns like we write ordinary code, and it will match all code that has the same syntactical structure.

 For example, the following pattern code